What Is Lymphatic Drainage Massage and Does It Work?

 Peyer’s patches line the intestines in a lymphatic tissue network that monitors bacteria in the intestinal walls, and the appendix also has lymphoid tissue to destroy bacteria before it can be absorbed into the intestines.

 The lymphatic system not only transfers nutrients but also keeps the fluid balanced within the body.
-The human body forces 20 liters of fluid within the capillary system, and only 17 liters is reabsorbed by venous return.
+Your body forces about 20 liters of fluid within the capillary system, and only 17 liters is reabsorbed by venous return.
 The remaining 3 liters becomes the lymphatic fluid, which is eventually returned back to the bloodstream.

-Consider that if this volume was not returned to the circulatory system, blood pressure would drop, cellular wastes would accumulate, and there would be a decline in oxygen delivery.
+If this volume were not returned to the circulatory system, blood pressure would drop, cellular wastes would accumulate, and there would be a decline in oxygen delivery.
 This backup of fluid would cause edema that could restrict blood flow and result in complications in the body.
 It’s this potential for fluid backup may appeal to some people of getting a lymphatic massage.

 How does lymphatic drainage massage work?

-Lymphatic massage focuses on taking advantage of lymph circulation.
-In a normal system, lymph fluid circulates in a one-way trip around the body.
+In a healthy lymphatic system, lymph fluid circulates in a one-way trip around the body.
 It’s transported by lymph capillaries, collected by larger lymphatic vessels, and circulated all the way around to veins near the collarbone (subclavian).

 Because it doesn’t have its own independent pump system, the fluid is moved upward against pressure by the pumps created by the active and passive muscle and joint movements.
 Specialized valves ensure there’s no backflow of fluid.